Care about Cyntoia Brown? Stop normalizing “teenage prostitution.”

 In 2011, PBS made a documentary about her case.
 Now, celebrities like Rhianna, Kim Kardashian, and others have re-sparked interest in Ms. Brown’s plight.
 They are expressing outrage that the criminal justice system would sentence a minor sex trafficking victim to life in prison for what they perceive as defensive actions against a sexual abuser.

-As media attention swirls around Cynotia though, I feel compelled to reflect: how will her case impact sex trafficking victims across our country?
+As media attention swirls around Cyntoia though, I feel compelled to reflect: how will her case impact sex trafficking victims across our country?
 The ones who are still invisible?

 Ms. Brown’s case is not a single tragedy happening in a vacuum.